-Looking for the best Snub Nose Revolvers?
-We’re going to go over the best snub nose revolvers available today.
+Looking for the best snub nose revolvers?
+We’re going to go over the best ones that are available today.

-Before we get into the list, let’s go over some general information on snub nose revolvers so you can make a better-informed decision on whether or not it will fit your needs.
+After we go over the list, we answer some of the most frequently asked questions on snub nose revolvers so you can make a better-informed decision on whether or not it will fit your needs.

 There are two primary reasons for researching revolvers and even more so for the concealed carry community.
 You’re exploring options for home defense and don’t want to opt for a home defense survival shotgun quite yet, or you’re considering one for concealed carry.
 Or both.

 1) Charter Arms Undercover Lite Double-Action Revolver – .38 Special

 The Undercover Lite Double-Action Revolver from Charter Arms is constructed with a tough, aircraft-grade aluminum frame and a stainless steel cylinder, and barrel.
 Incredibly lightweight and corrosion–resistant, this revolver makes it an ideal concealed carry weapon.

 The Undercover Lite shoots quickly in double-action, or you can cock it with the traditional spur hammer and take a cool aim.
 The fixed sights interfere minimally when drawing the double-action revolver from a concealed position, and rubber grips provide a solid hold, while absorbing recoil.
 The aluminum frame stainless steel cylinder and barrel make it ideal for concealed carry.